This post is sponsored by Maple Leaf Farms in conjunction with #CookoutWeek. All opinions are my own.

 You can eat roast duck cold and it tastes great!
 That’s actually what I did for this salad but you could also serve the duck warm on the salad.

-Tips for making this salad great:
+Tips for making Mango and Mandarin Duck Salad great:

 Although you could peel a million mandarin oranges for this dish, I prefer to go the canned route.
 I always look for mandarin oranges in light syrup or in juice.
 Rinse the mandarin oranges under a gentle stream of cold water to rinse off some of the extra sugar for the best flavor.